 The UAE Ministry of Foreign Trade, for its part, estimates that in 2011 UAE foreign trade grew by 23 per cent against 14 per cent in 2010.
 In line with economic conditions worldwide, this slowed to 15 per cent in 2012 and its predictions for 2013 are that total trade will increase from Dh3.60 trillion to Dh3.7 trillion.

 Continued growth in trade can be attributed to the UAE's determined policies of opening new markets, engagng new trade partners and increasing economic diversification.
 Figures released by the UAE National Bureau of Statistics highlight that in the first nine months of 2012 non-oil trade increased from Dh684.9 billion in the same period in 2011 to Dh782.7 billion in 2012, up 10.5 per cent.
 Exports were up by 61 per cent from Dh84.4 billion to Dh136.6 billion and imports rose by 12.3 per cent (from Dh439.9 billion to Dh494.5 billion) in the same period.
 The value of re-exports, on the other hand, dropped by 5 per cent to Dh152.6 billion.
-Non-Arab Asian countries (45%), maintained their position as leading partners in UAE non-oil trade, the EU came second (23%), America was ranked third (9.3%) and the GCC fourth (8%).
+Non-Arab Asian countries (45 per cent), maintained their position as leading partners in UAE non-oil trade, the EU came second (23 per cent), America was ranked third (9.3 per cent) and the GCC fourth (8 per cent).

 Gold tops both the import and exports with diamonds leading re-exports.
 Other significant exports are polyethylene, polypropylene and crude aluminium.